Amherst Public Records Directory

 Business & Licensing Records

-The business community in Amherst ranges from independent shops and restaurants to larger corporate operations, creating a diverse economic landscape.
+The business community in Amherst ranges from independent shops and restaurants to larger corporate operations, creating a diverse economy.
 The town's Economic Development Office maintains a business registry and offers resources for entrepreneurs and established enterprises alike.
 Information on business licenses, permits, and related documentation is available through the town's website at http://www.amherstma.gov/index.aspx?nid=170.

 Economy & Demographics

 Amherst's economy is largely driven by its academic institutions, which include the University of Massachusetts Amherst, Amherst College, and Hampshire College.
 These educational institutions are major employers and economic drivers, attracting students, faculty, and staff from around the world.
-Additionally, the town's vibrant arts and cultural scene, as well as its thriving small businesses, contribute to its overall economic vitality.
+The town's vibrant arts and cultural scene, as well as its thriving small businesses, contribute to its overall economic vitality.

 Elections & Voter Records